OpenCL/OpenCL/OpenCL.md

 ## What is OpenCL?

-OpenCL (trademark of Apple Computers Inc.) is an open, royalty-free industry standard that makes much faster computations possible through parallel computing.
+OpenCL is an open, royalty-free industry standard that makes much faster computations possible through parallel computing.
 The standard is controlled by non-profit standards organisation Khronos.
 For example, by using this technology with graphics cards and modern multi-core processors it is possible to convert a video in 20 minutes instead of 2 hours, or analyze spectra of hundreds of thousands of stars in minutes instead of several hours.

 ## How does it work?